openxla/stablehlo/docs/interpreter.md

 ```C++
 SmallVector<Tensor> eval(func::FuncOp func, ArrayRef<Tensor> args);
 ```
 which does the followings:

-1. Maps SSA values with `Tensor` values.
+* Tracks the SSA arguments of `func` and their associated runtime `Tensor` values, provided in `args`, using a symbol table map, M.
+* Foreach op within `func` in their SSACFG order:
-2. Invokes `eval` on each of the ops within `func`.
+  - Invokes `eval` on op.
+For each SSA operand of the op, extract its runtime value from M to be provided as argument to the `eval` invocation.
+  - Tracks the SSA result(s) of the op and the evaluated value in M.

 The op-level `eval` as mentioned in (2) is responsible for implementing the execution semantics of the op.
-Following is an example for `stablehloadd` op.
+Following is an example for `stablehlo::AddOp`.
-In the example, individual elements of the `lhs` and `rhs` Tensors are pairwise extracted as `Element` objects which are then added.
+In the example, individual elements of the `lhs` and `rhs` tensors are pairwise extracted as `Element` objects which are then added.
 The result of the addition,
-          an `Element` object, is stored in the final `result` Tensor.
+          an `Element` object, is stored in the final `result` tensor.

 ```C++
 Tensor eval(AddOp op, const Tensor &lhs, const Tensor &rhs) {